 - Over 35,000 books, materials and resources available for patrons’ use

-- A part of 30-member Missouri Evergreen consortium (missourievergreen.org) to offer interlibrary loan for patrons with room to grow with more libraries jumping on the band wagon.
+- A part of 35-member Missouri Evergreen consortium (missourievergreen.org) to offer interlibrary loan for patrons with room to grow with more libraries jumping on the band wagon.
 Missouri Evergreen has small, rural, mid-sized libraries amongst its membership, along with regional library systems offering resource sharing.
 Interlibrary loans are still available from Kansas City Public Library and Mid Continent Library branches as well.

-- Twice a week courier stops for free delivery and return of interlibrary loans.
+- Three times a week courier stops for free delivery and return of interlibrary loans.

 - Online card catalog with capability to place holds, check requests and renew items from home computers, laptops, cell phones and mobile devices.
 Also features email and texting to those that enable their library card account to receive email or text messages for notices.
 Download the Missouri Evergreen App!